|A bike to suit her sense of style: shimmery, pink and fancy.|

 |One of the bikes that she singled out.
 Perhaps not coincidentally, one of her good friends is named Owen.|

 |This light green Victoria Cycles frame had a lot of interesting elements.
 It was a bit tough to get a clean shot, though.|

 |The best product endorsement of any builder at the show.|

 After a couple of hours, the girls were starting to let us know that the time was up.
-Stella had turned into a sticker predator, and amassed quite am impressive haul.
-We went downstairs a hung out for a while, as Piper had a bottle.
-I let Stella have my camera for a bit, and she took a few photos of us as we talked.
+She had turned into a sticker predator, and amassed quite am impressive haul.
+We went downstairs a hung out for a while, as Lil Sis had a bottle.
+I let her have my camera for a bit, and she took a few photos of us as we talked.
 Not bad for her first time with something bigger than a point and shoot.

 |Nicholas and his great shirt from Pie Town, NM.
 Gotta get one of those.|